naboj-org/letter/README.md

 ### Requirements

-- GoLang 1.18 (or newer)
+- GoLang 1.21 (or newer)
-- latexmk
-- lualatex
+- Tectonic